Photochromic lenses: Transitions and other light-adaptive lenses

 Photochromic lenses are eyeglass lenses that are clear (or nearly clear) indoors and darken automatically when exposed to sunlight.
 Other terms sometimes used for photochromic lenses include "light-adaptive lenses" and "variable tint lenses."

 The most popular brand of photochromic lenses sold in the United States are Transitions Lenses (Transitions Optical).
-Because of this, some people — including some
+Because of this, some people — including some eye care practitioners — refer to photochromic lenses as "transitions lenses" or "transition lenses."
+But there are other brands of photochromic lenses available as well.

 The molecules responsible for causing photochromic lenses to darken are activated by the sun's ultraviolet radiation.
 Because UV rays penetrate clouds, photochromic lenses will darken on overcast days as well as sunny days.